 A sequence for general or level 1 students with a focus on restorative and pranayama poses

 This class focuses on restorative poses and a short session of pranayama in the Iyengar method.
 It is intended for students that have completed a beginners course at a certified Iyengar yoga studio.
-Pixie Lillas guides students with 3-9 months experience through a series of simple chest opening poses.
+Pixie Lillas guides students with 3-9 months of experience through a series of simple chest-opening poses.
 The class allows you to build on the work that you would have already done in a beginners course.

 We start out in Supta Swastikasana, reclining over a bolster with the arms outstretched and a blanket under the head.
 We add some blankets under the legs to help to release but not overstrain the groin muscles.
-We follow on with simple cross-legs forwards over a bolster and blanket for support under the arms, head and buttocks.
+We follow on with simple cross-legs forwards over a bolster and blanket for support under the arms, head, and buttocks.

 We move to some arm extensions and poses from standing Tadasana.
-Urdhva Hastasana (arms over the head), Garudasana (arms crossed in front of the chest) and hands in Namaskar or holding the elbows behind the back.
-The sequence moves to Adho Mukha Svanasana (dogpose) with the a bolster for head support followed by Virasana forwards continuing with the head support.
+Urdhva Hastasana (arms over the head), Garudasana (arms crossed in front of the chest), and hands in Namaskar or holding the elbows behind the back.
+The sequence moves to Adho Mukha Svanasana (dogpose) with a bolster for head support followed by Virasana forwards continuing with the head support.

 We finish with a combination of short pranayama breathing with blankets under the back and head for support, which leads straight into Savasana to finish the sequence.

 - 2x Bolster

 - 2x Blanket